 Master of Laws (LLM) in Water & Environment Law

-- Similar to in-person courses, online students interact with their professors and classmates for an average of one hour per week and read/study for an additional two hours per week, for every credit unit awarded
+- Similar to the experience of in-person courses, online students interact with their professors and classmates for an average of one hour per week and read/study for an additional two hours per week, for every credit unit awarded.

 - **From time to time, a course may offer optional "live sessions," which will be announced at the beginning of the semester to allow for proper planning.